-When you unpack these two gigantic bookshelf Bluetooth speakers you’ll notice a huge difference compared to every other speaker you have owned in the past.
+When you unpack these two gigantic bookshelf Bluetooth speakers you’ll notice a huge difference compared to other bookshelf speakers you have owned in the past.
 Starting from the real wood finish to the extreme functionality and connectivity this product has to offer to the world, we can only claim how this is one of the best bookshelf speakers, if not speakers in general, we had the pleasure of reviewing.

 We know there’s a huge offer out there, but if you have the budget and you like the style, don’t hesitate to give the M200MKII a shot.

 That was quite the ride and we truly believe we helped you shape your own opinion regarding what makes a quality bookshelf speaker, both wireless and wired.
-It’s not easy choosing the “right” product when you have a limited budget and with so many needs you need to satisfy, but you must start somewhere and hopefully, this list was the right place to do so.
+It’s not easy choosing the “right” product when you have a limited budget and so many needs you need to satisfy, but you must start somewhere, and hopefully, this list was the right place to do so.

-Each situation is specific, I don’t know, maybe your wife nags you to get a tiny speaker, maybe you’re looking for a gigantic set that will make your apartment explode, whatever the case always be smart when getting your next piece of audio equipment.
+Each situation is specific, I don’t know, maybe your wife nags you to get a tiny speaker, or maybe you’re looking for a gigantic set that will make your apartment explode, whatever the case always be smart when getting your next piece of audio equipment.